 Hearing loss affects nearly one in four people over age 55 and 14.9% of children.
 Fortunately, today’s treatment options are more advanced than ever.
 As a clinical audiologist, Mary Ferriera, AuD, gives you access to those remarkable technologies at Elite ENT.
-If you require a hearing test or hearing aid fitting in the Phoenix, Arizona, area, schedule an appointment with Dr. Ferriera online or over the phone.
+If you require a hearing test or hearing aid fitting in the Phoenix, Arizona, area, schedule an appointment with Dr. Ferriera.

 The intricate structures inside the ear deteriorate as we age, causing permanent hearing loss for 25% of people over 55.
 Most often, damage to the inner ear or a ruptured eardrum causes hearing loss.